-When the STPCLK# pin is asserted the core of the Celeron M processor enters the Stop-Grant state within 20 bus clocks after the response phase of the processor-issued Stop Grant Acknowledge special bus cycle.
+When the STPCLK# pin is asserted the core of the processor enters the Stop-Grant state within 20 bus clocks after the response phase of the processor-issued Stop Grant Acknowledge special bus cycle.
 When the STPCLK# pin is deasserted the core returns to the previous core low-power state.

-Since the AGTL+ signal pins receive power from the FSB, these pins should not be driven (allowing the level to return to V{CCP}) for minimum power drawn by the termination resistors in this state.
+Since the AGTL+ signal pins receive power from the FSB, these pins should not be driven (allowing the level to return to $V{\rm CCP}$) for minimum power drawn by the termination resistors in this state.
 In addition, all other input pins on the FSB should be driven to the inactive state.

-RESET# will cause the processor to immediately initialize itself, but the processor will stay in Stop-Grant state.
-When RESET# is asserted by the system the STPCLK#, SLP#, and DPSLP# pins must be deasserted more than 480 μs prior to RESET# deassertion
+RESET# causes the processor to immediately initialize itself, but the processor stays in Stop-Grant state.
+When RESET# is asserted by the system the STPCLK#, SLP#, and DPSLP# pins must be deasserted more than 480 μs prior to RESET# deassertion (AC

-(AC Specification T45).
+Specification T45).
 When re-entering the Stop-Grant state from the Sleep state, STPCLK# should be deasserted ten or more bus clocks after the deassertion of SLP# (AC Specification T75).

-While in the Stop-Grant State, the processor will service snoops and latch interrupts delivered on the FSB.
-The processor will latch SMI#, INIT#, LINT[1:0] interrupts and will serviced only upon return to the Normal state.
+While in the Stop-Grant state, the processor services snoops and latch interrupts delivered on the FSB.
+The processor latches SMI#, INIT# and LINT[1:0] interrupts and services only upon return to the Normal state.

 The PBE# signal may be driven when the processor is in Stop-Grant state.
-PBE# will be asserted if there is any pending interrupt or monitor event latched within the processor.
-Pending interrupts that are blocked by the EFLAGS.IF bit being clear will still cause assertion of PBE#.
+PBE# is asserted if there is any pending interrupt or monitor event latched within the processor.
+Pending interrupts that are blocked by the EFLAGS.IF bit being clear still cause assertion of PBE#.
 Assertion of PBE# indicates to system logic that the processor should return to the Normal state.

-A transition to the Stop Grant Snoop state will occur when the processor detects a snoop on the FSB (see Section 2.1.2.3).
-A transition to the Sleep state (see Section 2.1.2.4) will occur with the assertion of the SLP# signal.
+A transition to the Stop Grant Snoop state occurs when the processor detects a snoop on the FSB (see Section 2.1.2.3).
+A transition to the Sleep state (see Section 2.1.2.4) occurs with the assertion of the SLP# signal.